 of this kind goes far beyond missing the Borderline, and the good

 times you've shared.
 It's excruciating, because toxic shame

 from childhood abandonment issues, is being stirred up right

 now.
 It's as if this person has ripped the scabs off old ego injuries

 you've worked really hard to surmount.
 You've been pretty successful

-with all that up until now, which triggers even more shame--as
+putting all that behind you up until now, which triggers even more

-how in the world could you let yourself be so vulnerable?
+shame--as how in the world could you allow yourself be so vulnerable?

 have told me that they just want to return to the 'good life' they

 had before they met their Borderline.
 Whether you've been involved